 Conversations About Driving

 - Make privacy a priority.
-Always ask for permission to speak with a driver’s physician, friends or neighbors about the driver’s behavior behind the wheel.
+Always ask for permission to speak with an older driver’s physician, friends or neighbors about the driver’s behavior behind the wheel.

 - Never make assumptions.
 Focus on the facts available to you, such as a medical condition or medication regimen that might make driving unsafe.
 Do not accuse an older driver of being unsafe or assume that driving should be stopped altogether.
-This discussion is about helping and working together.
+Focus the conversation on safe driving and working together.

-Use this Driver Planning Agreement as a guide for your conversation.
+Use this Driver Planning Agreement as a guide for your conversation about safe driving.
 It allows your family to plan together for future changes in driving abilities before they become a concern.